KiraResari/kotlin-multiplatform-test/Protocol.md

 ## Cons

 * 10-minute waits on project sync-ups
+  * 2-minute wait on daily start-up

 * I'm having considerable trouble even just with the Tutorials, which makes me not at all optimisitic about building an actual production app with this
+* Setting up a project seems overly complicated
+  * Regularly getting project configuration issues, such as modules not being recognized as such, and it apparently is impossible to tell the IDE that a folder is a module

+# Knowledgebase

+## Bugfixes

+### Module is not recognized

+**Symptoms**

+* A folder that is supposed to be a module is not recognized as such

+**Cause**

+* Possibly a typo
+* For a folder to be recognized as a module, the `settings.gradle.kts` has to have an `include` statement for that folder
+* If either the module folder or the include statement  have a typo, then the module will not be recognized
+* Example:
+  * Folder: `desktop`
+  * Include statement: `include(":dektop")`⚡

+**Fix**

+* Make sure the module folder name and the module import statement are the same and have no typos